 We will work together to create a supportive and inclusive team, with opportunities to learn a range of skills, meet new people from across Scotland, take part in training, and develop confidence in yourself.

 Supported by Young Scot staff, volunteers will meet monthly (online using Zoom) and work on remote activities to review progress, provide insight and ideas and deliver recommendations to Scottish Government about the development and implementation of the Young People’s Guarantee.
-Volunteers on the Panel will also be available to respond to emerging topics and issues as the programme progresses.
+Volunteers on the Panel will also have the opportunity to respond to emerging topics and issues as the programme progresses.
+Panel Members will also receive numeration equivalent to Living Wage for the time participating on Young Person’s Guarantee governance activity.

 As a #YSHive volunteer you will sometimes be invited to join extra workshops and activities with Young Scot on different topics, but these are optional.